beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 }

 void Use(Collection c)
 {
 	c.GetLength();

 	/* Inline can be requested at the callsite, which creates a local 'always inline' version of this method to call */ c.[Inline]Clear();
 }
 ```

+### Discarded return values

 Methods provide some safeties to protect against discarded return values.
 This can be useful to ensure that errors are handled, or that methods that return modified values are not mistaken for methods that modify the value in-place.
 Static warnings on discarded results can be emitted by adding a [NoDiscard] attribute to the method.
 Cases like protecting against unhandled errors can be handled by adding a 'ReturnValueDiscarded()' method to the returned type, which the compiler will call at runtime -- this is used on the built-in `Result` type (see [Error Handling]({{< ref "errors.md" >}})).